Giles of Rome: Controversy

 Giles was involved in the condemnation of 1277 promulgated by Étienne Tempier.
 Several of his opinions had been found reprehensible by Archbishop Tempier, and in 1285 Pope Honorius IV asked him for a public retraction.
 This, however, was far from lessening his reputation, for in 1287 a decree of the general chapter of the Augustinians held in Florence, after remarking that Giles's doctrine "shines throughout the whole world" (venerabilis magistri nostri Ægidii doctrina mundum universum illustrat), commanded all members of the order to accept and defend all his opinions, written or to be written.

 After filling several important positions in his order he was elected superior-general/prior-general, in 1292.
-Three years later Pope Boniface VIII appointed him Archbishop of Bourges, France, although Jean de Savigny had already been designated for this see by Pope Celestine V. The French nobility protested on the ground that Giles was an Italian, but his appointment was maintained and approved by the king.
+Three years later Pope Boniface VIII appointed him Archbishop of Bourges, France, although Jean de Savigny had already been designated for this see by Pope Celestine V. The French nobility protested on the grounds that Giles was an Italian, but his appointment was maintained and approved by the king.

 He was present at the Council of Vienne (1311–1312) in which the Order of Knights Templars was suppressed.
 He died in Avignon.

 Works

 His writings cover the fields of philosophy and theology.
 There is no complete edition of his works, but several treatises have been published separately.

 In Holy Scripture and theology he wrote commentaries on the Hexaemeron, the Canticle of Canticles, and the Epistle to the Romans; several Opuscula and Quodlibeta, various treatises, and especially commentaries on Peter the Lombard's Four Books of Sentences.

 In philosophy, besides commentaries on almost all the works of Aristotle, he wrote several special treatises.
 But his main work is the treatise De regimine principum, written for, and dedicated to, his pupil, Philip IV.
 It passed through many editions (the first, Augsburg, 1473) and was translated into several languages.
-The Roman edition of 1607 contains a life of Egidio.
-The work is divided into three books: the first treats of the individual conduct of the king, the nature of his true happiness, the choice and acquisition of virtues, and the ruling of passions; the second deals with family life and the relations with wife, children, and servants; the third considers the State, its origin, and the proper mode of governing in times of peace and war.
+The Roman edition of 1607 contains the life of Egidio.
+The work is divided into three books: the first treats the individual conduct of the king, the nature of his true happiness, the choice and acquisition of virtues, and the ruling of passions; the second deals with family life and the relations with wife, children, and servants; the third considers the State, its origin, and the proper mode of governing in times of peace and war.

 Almost immediately, De regimine was translated into Old French by Henri de Gauchy.
-It was also translated into seven other European vernaculars, including Italian and Middle English (by John Trevisa, plus Hebrew.
+It was also translated into seven other European vernaculars, including Italian, and Middle English (by John Trevisa), and also Hebrew.
 It was the most copied "mirror for princes" alongside the Secreta secretorum.

-His pedagogical writings have been published in German by Kaufmann (Freiburg, 1904).
+His pedagogical writings have been published in German by Michael Kaufmann (Freiburg, 1904).